cgentemann/open-ocean-science/README.md

-# Using Git and GitHub for Open Ocean Science
+# Using Git and GitHub for Open Science

 ## NASA Transform to Open Science Mission

-Organizers
+Author
-- Chelle Gentemann @cgentemann
+- James Munroe

 ## Task 1